 Step 3.
 Enable "SSD Alignment" and Start Cloning

-Check this option to optimize read/write speeds for your SSD.
-Review the operation summary and click "Start Clone" to begin the process.
+Check the "SSD Alignment" option to optimize read/write speeds for your SSD.
+Review the operation summary and click "Start Clone" to migrate OS to SSD on Windows 10.

 Step 4.
 Complete the Process: